theBulmad/docker/README.md

 Docker commands

-Tip: USE `docker container --help` instead of this
+Tip: USE `docker --help` instead of this

 `docker version` - verify that docker engine is running and additional cli and server info